 The survey also found that creative and other critical talent that generates greater-than-average value for customers and shareholders is most difficult to attract, and the problem is expected to increase over the next three to five years.

-Deloitte surveyed more than 150 technology and telecommunications companies in North America to understand their most significant talent issues and what they are doing to address them.
+Deloitte surveyed more than 150 technology and telecommunications companies in

 Key findings of the survey include: